ybxiang05/chinatown_stories_11ty/content/interviews/sue-pastorcic.md

 **S:** Mentally I’m getting stronger.
 I’m dealing with things that I might not have dealt with before.
 I wouldn’t have thought about it last year because I didn’t have the time to think about what I needed as a person.
 When I took my 3 months of leave I thought about my mental health.
 I began seeing a therapist through Atira.

-## I started getting closer to my family, and am supporting them through their hard times.
+<blockquote>I started getting closer to my family, and am supporting them through their hard times.
 I’m focused on myself, my family, and making it through my past addictions.
-I probably wouldn’t have looked at these things if COVID didn’t happen, because I was using my work to avoid everything.
+I probably wouldn’t have looked at these things if COVID didn’t happen, because I was using my work to avoid everything.</blockquote>

 When the COVID-19 pandemic hit, I had no choice but to deal with what I was thinking.
 I’m not quite where I want to be yet, but with the help of Eastside Works, I know that I’m going to get there.